The Farmer Takes a Wife (1953 film)

 The Farmer Takes a Wife is a 1953 Technicolor musical comedy film starring Betty Grable and Dale Robertson.
 The picture is a remake of the 1935 film of the same name which starred Janet Gaynor and Henry Fonda.
 Grable and Dale Robertson first appeared together in the movie Call Me Mister (1951).

+A Gable biographer called it "probably the weakest film in Grable's oevure, owing mostly to its mundane screenplay and turgid, uninspired, staging."

 Plot

-During the 19th century, where Molly Larkins (Betty Grable), the girlfriend of rough-and-tumble canal-boat captain Jotham Klore (John Carroll) she hires mild-mannered farmer Daniel Harrow (Dale Robertson) to work on the boat.
+In the 19th century, Molly Larkins, the girlfriend of rough-and-tumble canal-boat captain Jotham Klore, hires mild-mannered farmer Daniel Harrow to work on the boat.
 Molly and Dan fall in love and marry.